 True brainpower isn't about reflexes or trivia scores.
 It's about mental models, ways of thinking that help you solve problems in your career and relationships.
 You've probably downloaded a "brain-training app," used it for two weeks, and forgotten it existed.

-We tested the top apps that make you smarter to find the few that actually build long-term cognitive skills, not short-term dopamine hits.
+We tested the top apps to become smarter and found the few that actually build long-term cognitive skills, not short-term dopamine hits.
 Keep reading.
 The difference will change how you spend your screen time.

 Quick answer: What are the best apps that make you smarter?